Operations Director, MMCi

 Catherine S. Diederich

 Associate Director, MMCi

 Catherine Diederich is a healthcare leader and educator with over 20 years of experience.
 In healthcare, her organizational acumen includes experience in home care, hospice, mental health, and serving people who are blind or deaf.
 She led organizations through initial accreditations, including The Joint Commission and the Commission on Accreditation of Rehabilitation Facilities.

 Catherine is currently the Associate Director of Duke MMCi program and has a unique view as an alumnus of the Program and previous faculty member.
 In her role, Catherine handles curriculum development, admissions, marketing, and student services.
-She has recent launched a short-course called MMCi 411 to educate new graduates and prepare them for entry into the MMCi program.
+She launched a short-course called MMCi 411 to educate new graduates and prepare them for entry into the MMCi program.